 As the student teams change every year we have by now developed an intricate system of capturing every detail, and we make these data available for next year's team.

-By now our TEDxPSU events at our university are well recognized as must-attend opportunities to not only hear from inspired speakers throughout the day but also connecting and making friends with passionate fellow attendees.
+By now our TEDxPSU events at our university are well recognized as must-attend opportunities to not only hear from inspired speakers throughout the day but also to connect and make friends with passionate fellow attendees.

 In 2016 two of our speakers got selected to be featured on TED.com, bringing the total of featured TEDxPSU speakers to five, three in 2010 and two in 2016 – quite likely a record for any TEDx event: